How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Mantra can hypnotise the brain and once all is back in working order, the running machine simply goes on.

-I don’t always train on the same routes
+8. in order to maintain running motivation, I don’t always train on the same routes

+Having an interesting running route is one of the key factors for staying motivated during long runs.
 If the route is the same throughout your long runs, you are likely to get overly familiar and lose many points of interest that will entertain your brain.

 My final marathon route was not the same as all of the training runs.
 There were many routes that I simply put together in order to create the long 42km or 50km.